 You can also buy snack food in packaged form at supermarkets like chocolates, soft drinks and cookies (or “biscuits”).
 And you can buy bread and all kinds of amazing fruit at Darajani Markets.

 But a word of caution: don’t eat your snacks outside during the day!
 Nobody is going to throw the book at you as a foreigner, but it’s a little disrespectful.
 If you’re with a local guide, that guide will stop you because other locals will give him (or her) grief about it later.

 Ramadan in Zanzibar isn’t as strict as it is in countries that have Islamic as the dominant religion, but it’s still serious.

 And because Ramadan is more than just about eating, also don’t drink (any liquid) or smoke* outside during the day.

 * This is a huge side benefit if you’re not a fan of cigarette smoke… you won’t catch a whiff during Ramadan!

 Alcohol in Zanzibar during Ramadan: You can get it, but it’s harder to find.

-Even though Zanzibar is mostly Muslim, alcohol is far from illegal.
-Alcohol is actually legal in most Muslim-majority countries, but remember — Zanzibar isn’t a country, even though it’s a major province (the “zan” in Tanzania).
+Even though Zanzibar is mostly Muslim, alcohol is not illegal.
+Alcohol is actually legal in most Muslim-majority countries — though Zanzibar isn’t a country, just it’s a major province (the “zan” in Tanzania).

 That said, it’s harder to buy alcohol during Ramadan.
 The only places where you can get alcohol during Ramadan are hotels, including the restaurants that are part of hotels.
 Bars that don’t have places to stay (i.e. a regular bar) can’t serve alcohol.